NEW MEXICO JUNIOR COLLEGE

 New Mexico Junior College’s institutional student learning outcomes represent the knowledge and abilities developed by students attending New Mexico Junior College.
 Upon completion students should achieve the following learning outcomes along with specific curriculum outcomes for respective areas of study:

-New Mexico Junior College's English and Languages Department uses the Core Competencies established by the Higher Education Department in the State of New Mexico.
+New Mexico Junior College's Humanities Department uses the Core Competencies established by the Higher Education Department in the State of New Mexico.
 By the end of the

 semester, the successful student should be able to: